healthykitchen101/healthykitchen101.com/kettles/reviews/dezin/dezin-electric-kettle-dz380.md

 There are clear water level markings in the middle of the carafe (+1).
 The Dezin has quite a unique V-shaped spout that is shaped out of the glass carafe itself.

 Usually, this means that the limescale filter will be fixed to the lid and the Dezin’s design stays true to that.
-However, this kettle only has a low-quality, plastic, holed filter which doesn't actually filter any limescale (+0).
+However, this kettle only has a low-quality, plastic, holed filter which doesn't actually filter any limescale—a similar problem to the [Topwit T360](https://healthykitchen101.com/kettles/reviews/topwit/topwit-electric-kettle-t630/) (+0).
 The only thing it does is restrict the water flow so that it doesn’t just gush out from the spout.

 ### 7.0 - Handle